nethackscoreboard-org/matter/README.md

       }
     }

-"nh\_variants" defines roles/races/aligns that given variant has.
+`nh\_variants` defines roles/races/aligns that given variant has.
 Genders are oddly missing since we are not using them for anything so far.
 Optionally, there can also be variant's own list of conducts.

     "nh_combo_rules_def" : {